djwrisley/RLAC/_posts/2026-01-20-creating-a-static-site.md

 <img src="/assets/images/creatingacct.png" style="zoom:25%;" />

 NB: Your account and your page does not need to reveal your identity in any way.
 Feel free to consider this account a "burner" account for the purposes of this semester.
 Once you have gotten your grade, feel free to delete it or to repurpose the Markdown files for another site.
+If you have already created a GitHub account using your name or something identifiable, feel free to create another now.

-At some point in the near future, Github will require you to have multifactor authentication (2FA).
+Github may require you to have multifactor authentication (2FA).
 We will not cover that here.
+It works somewhat like DUO used at NYU.

-2. Make sure you have downloaded a text editor of your choice.
-This lab write up will explain with [Sublime Text](https://www.sublimetext.com/) for simplicity.
+1. Make sure you have downloaded a text editor of your choice.
+This lab write up will explain with [Visual Studio Code](https://www.sublimetext.com/) for simplicity.
 Others are possible, but not explained here.

-3. Make sure you have downloaded [Github Desktop](https://desktop.github.com/).
+2. Make sure you have downloaded [Github Desktop](https://desktop.github.com/).

 STEP 2